StatCan/egp-crn/docs/source/road_network_collapse/meshblock_conflation.rst

 Conflation Scenarios
 ====================

-.. admonition:: Converting NGD roads to BOs (applies to most scenarios)
+.. admonition:: Converting NGD roads to BOs

     If an NGD road needs to be converted to a BO, copy and paste the NGD feature(s) into the CRN data and set ``bo_new=1``.
 The script will automatically set ``segment_type=3`` for these features, or you can do it yourself.

+.. admonition:: Adding new BOs (completely new arcs)

+    If a network difference prevents an EGP BB from being properly conflated, you may need to add a new arc to the CRN data.
+After creating the arc, either set ``bo_new=1``, ``segment_type=3``, or both.
+The script will automatically resolve the other attribute if only one of them is set.

 Scenario: Missing NGD Roads
 ---------------------------